Back to People

 2006Age 50

-Disney acquires Pixar for $7.4B; Jobs becomes Disney board member
+Disney acquired Pixar for $7.4B; Jobs became Disney's largest shareholder

-Disney bought Pixar for $7.4 billion; Jobs became Disney's largest individual shareholder and joined its board.
+Disney purchased Pixar in an all-stock deal worth $7.4 billion; Jobs became the single largest Disney shareholder (~7%) and joined Disney's board.

 Confidence